Henry Bates Grubb: Personal life

 Henry Bates Grubb, the second son of Peter Grubb, Jr., was born at Hopewell on February 6, 1774.
 His mother died after childbirth, leaving Henry and his older brother in the care of a cousin Hannah Bellarby Grubb.
 Hannah soon bore their father a daughter, Hannah Elizabeth, but Peter didn't want to marry so Hannah and her daughter left Peter's household, apparently for his brother Curtis' household, whose wife had also died and whose son Jehu Grubb she also apparently bore.
 The boys were at school in York, Pennsylvania, when their father committed suicide in 1786.

 Henry began his iron making career early on, and was apparently determined to make it a success.
 An iron master of the time needed an appropriate residence, and Henry had begun the Mount Hope Mansion by 1800.
 He may have designed the elaborate formal gardens himself.
 The mansion and gardens were completed by 1805, and various outbuildings and a church were added over the years.
 Mount Hope Estate became the center of the family's iron making empire and is currently listed on the National Register of Historic Places.

 Henry married Ann Carson on June 18, 1805.
-Ann bore him a son Henry Carson, but she died shortly thereafter on October 19, 1806.
+They had a son Henry Carson, but she died shortly thereafter on October 19, 1806.
 Henry remarried, to Harriet Amelia Buckley, on December 1, 1808.
-She bore him five sons and two daughters before his death in 1823, managed Mount Hope Estate until 1836, and died in 1858.
+They had five sons and two daughters before his death in 1823, managed Mount Hope Estate until 1836, and died in 1858.
 Three of their sons, Edward Burd, Clement Brooke and Alfred Bates, grew to adulthood and further expanded the Grubb Family Iron Dynasty.

 Henry Bates Grubb died at Mount Hope on March 9, 1823, at the age of 49, and is buried there with Harriet at St. James Episcopal Church.